This section provides information on BRCA1, BRCA2 and other high-risk gene mutations, and how these gene mutations impact breast cancer risk.

 Learn about genetic testing.

-Men can also have BRCA1/2 mutations and may pass these mutations on to their children.
+Men can also have BRCA1 and BRCA2 mutations and may pass them on to their children.

 Learn more about breast cancer in men.